 The University of Houston-Clear Lake prohibits discrimination on the basis of race, color, sex (including pregnancy), religion, national or ethnic origin, age (40+), disability, veteran status, genetic information, gender identity, gender expression, and sexual orientation (collectively referred to as a "Protected Class").
-The Title IX/Equity and Diversity Office is responsible for monitoring UHCL’s compliance with the University of Houston System Anti-Discrimination Policy.
+The Equity, Diversity, Inclusion - Title IX (EDIT) Office is responsible for monitoring UHCL’s compliance with the University of Houston System Anti-Discrimination Policy.

-Because the grievance procedures are focused on resolution, it is essential that the Title IX/Equity and Diversity Office work directly with the person who is reported to have experienced discrimination and/or harassment on the basis of a Protected Class.
+Because the grievance procedures are focused on resolution, it is essential that the Equity, Diversity, Inclusion - Title IX (EDIT) Office work directly with the person who is reported to have experienced discrimination and/or harassment on the basis of a Protected Class.
 This office works directly with faculty, staff, and students who believe they have been discriminated against or harassed based on characteristics such as race, color, sex, religion, national or ethnic origin, age (40+), disability, veteran status, genetic information, and sexual orientation.

 University faculty, staff, and currently enrolled students can file a discrimination and/or harassment complaint.